Welcome to Ignite Prism

 - With the exception of temporary buffers to ensure data is transmitted to the cloud, Prism can be configured to not store data, including video, locally.

 What data can Prism see?

 - Authorized employees can view customer data in order to understand how users are interacting with the platform and to troubleshoot customer issues.
-This access can be restricted by the customer at anytime.
+This access can be restricted by the customer at any time.

-What ports do Prism use?
+What ports does Prism use?

 - Prism uses port 443 for secure, SSL encrypted transmission of data between all instances of communication between the platform and the Prism cloud service.